zeus-12/uxie/README.md

 ## FEATURE SUGGESTIONS

+- [ ] see if the liveblocks stuff can be replaced w. sockets
 - [ ] maybe switch file uploading to cloudinary => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
-- [ ] fix seo stuff, use next-seo
-- [ ] store highlights as plain json. it was super dumb to store it as separate tables.
+- [ ] store highlights as plain jsonb. it was super dumb to store it as separate tables. => READ ON THIS.
+Deleting by id could be expensive if its stored as jsonb/json. (jsonb is better than json), but still could be worse than having it as separate tables.
 - [ ] have a "summarise" text option right next to highlight text on selecting the text.

 ## Features to pitch